IuliiaKonovalova/python_madlibs/README.md

 1. Add function which chooses the correct quantifier for the noun.

+1. Add function which picks a random idiom and its meaning, and adding to more random meanings of other random idioms for the quiz in a story.

 1. Add additional file which consists list of uncountable nouns.

+1. Add additional file for gender words dictionary.

+1. Add additional file for idioms dictionary.

 ## Technologies were used: